wholingfei/spexwavepy/docs/source/principle.rst

 the speckle pattern shift is caused by the second derivative, i.e., the curvature of the measured wavefront.

-Another variation for the data acquisation is the position of diffuser.
-It can be placed in the upstream or downstream of the tested optic, depending on the type of it.
+Another variation of the experiment method is the position of the diffuser.
-In general, the diffuser can be placed in either the upstream or the downstream of the tested optic if it is a weakly focusing optic.
+It can be placed in the upstream or downstream of the tested optic, depending on the type of the optic.
+In general, if there is a reference beam, i.e., in the case of a weakly-focusing optic, the shift of the speckle pattern from the reference image to the compared image is due to the local wavefront slope change at the plane in the diffusor’s position for the downstream case and in the optical central position for the upstream case.
+On the other hand, in the self-reference mode, the shift of the speckle pattern is due to the local wavefront curvature change.
-Otherwise, the diffuser is usually placed in the downstream of the optic.
+Similarly, the change happens in the diffusor’s position for the downstream case while in the optical central position for the upstream case.
+Apart from that, the algorithms used to reconstruct the local wavefront curvature for the two cases are also different.

 The following table gives a summary of the speckle-based techniques included in this package.
 For the detailed description of the principle